 MonashHeart became a luminary site for the 320-slice Toshiba Aquilion One CT scanner in September 2008, the first health service to do so in the southern hemisphere.
-This scanner provides the latest technology in CT scanning.
-It covers up to 16cm in a single rotation using 320 detector-rows, making it possible to scan the entire heart in a single rotation in less than half a second.
+The scanner covers up to 16cm in a single rotation using 320 detector-rows, making it possible to scan the entire heart in a single rotation in less than half a second.
 In 2012, the scanner was upgraded to the Aquilion One ViSION; Toshiba’s latest and most advanced system.

 Fellows work closely with the MonashHeart Head of Cardiac CT in the performance and reporting of clinical and research studies.
-MonashHeart is active in cardiac CT-based research projects, initially focusing on coronary anatomy, paediatric congenital heart disease, stress perfusion and clinical assessment of patients presenting to the Emergency Department (ED) with intermediate-risk chest pain syndromes.
+MonashHeart is active in cardiac CT-based research projects, initially focusing on coronary anatomy, CT-derived fractional flow reserve, CT perfusion and clinical assessment of patients presenting to the Emergency Department (ED) with intermediate-risk chest pain syndromes.